stratosphere/stratosphere.github.io/docs/0.5/index.markdown

 1. Chose a name </br>
 2. Chose AMI version with at least Hadoop 2.2.0.
 AMI 3.0.3 (Hadoop 2.2.0) for example. <br/>
 3. Remove all applications which additionally will be installed.
   * Stratosphere does not need any additional applications installed.
-It runs on top of Hadoop Yarn and Hadoop Distributed File System.
+It runs on top of Hadoop YARN and Hadoop Distributed File System.

 [<img src='img/SoftwareConfiguration.PNG' style='width: 100%;' title='Software Configuration' />](img/SoftwareConfiguration.PNG) <br/><br/><br/>
 4. Choose number and type of instances.